 I can attest to the coziness of West Elm’s belgian flax linen duvet cover and sheets (starting at $200 for queen).
 They are crisp and cool but soft and cozy.
 If I HAD to choose, it’s probably still my number one favorite bedding choice.
 They also have a selection of organic cotton bedding (queen sheet set starts at $130-currently marked down to $104).

 Boll & Branch

 You’ve probably heard of Boll & Branch by now, particularly if you listen to podcasts (their ads are everywhere).
-I got a set of their organic cotton sheets and a duvet about a year ago.
+I got a set of their organic cotton sheets and a duvet several years ago.
 The bedding is definitely great quality and has held up well against lots of washing.
-I’m interested in trying their linen bedding and they also now carry bath towels and a mattress.
-(Queen sheet set starts at $238).
+They’re certified organic cotton, ethically produced and buttery soft.
+I added a few sets to my collection including their Signature Botanical sheets which I love (Queen sheet set starts at $238).